-The student will receive notice of his/her academic probation status and its accompanying requirements and restrictions from the Vice President for Academic Affairs or the Vice President of Graduate and Continuing Studies as appropriate.
+The student will receive notice of his/her academic probation status and its accompanying requirements and restrictions from the Provost or the Vice President of Graduate and Continuing Studies as appropriate.
 A copy of the notice will be sent to the parents or guardians of dependent students and to the student's academic advisor(s).

 Adult undergraduate degree completers should refer to the MAP Guidebook.

 Restrictions